-The management of the City of Burbank's Electric and Water Utility Enterprise Funds (Management) offers this Management Discussion and Analysis (MD&A) as an overview of the financial activities of utility operations for the fiscal year ending June 30, 2023 (fiscal year).
+The management of the City of Burbank's Electric and The Statement of Cash Flows reports cash receipts, cash overview of the financial activities of utility operations activities. for the fiscal year ending June 30, 2023 (fiscal year).
 The MD&A is intended to serve as an introduction to the Electric and Water Utility Enterprise Funds' (Utility) basic financial statements and is intended to provide an objective and easily understandable analysis of the financial activities based on current known facts, decisions, and conditions.
 Management encourages readers to utilize the information in the MD&A in conjunction with the accompanying basic financial statements and notes.